jupyter-naas/docs/site/docs/scale/overview.md

 Naas adopts a **hybrid scaling model** that recognizes the reality of modern AI development: you need both local control for rapid iteration and cloud infrastructure for production scale.
 Rather than forcing you to choose between local development or cloud deployment, the platform bridges both worlds seamlessly.

-The key insight is that scaling isn't just about handling more traffic or data—it's about scaling your **development velocity**, **operational complexity**, and **team collaboration**.
+The key insight is that scaling isn't just about handling more traffic or data, it's about scaling your **development and iteration velocity**, **operational complexity**, and **team collaboration**.
 Each component in the Naas ecosystem is designed to reduce friction at different stages of your scaling journey.

 ## Three Pillars of Scale

 ### 1. Local AI Orchestration

 Your scaling journey begins locally with the **[ABI API](/scale/api-integration/abi-api)**, which provides a complete AI operating system that runs on your machine.
-This isn't just a development tool—it's a production-capable system that handles multi-agent orchestration, ontology management, and complex workflow automation.
+The ABI API functions as a production-capable system that handles multi-agent orchestration, ontology management, and complex workflow automation, delivering enterprise-grade capabilities from day one.

 The power of starting locally means you can iterate rapidly without cloud costs, test complex agent interactions in controlled environments, and maintain full visibility into your AI system's behavior.
 When you're ready to scale, the same patterns and APIs translate directly to cloud deployment.

 ### 2. Cloud Infrastructure Automation

 The **[naas-python SDK](/scale/client-sdks/python)** serves as your infrastructure automation layer, built on hexagonal architecture principles for maximum flexibility.
-This SDK doesn't just manage cloud resources—it implements infrastructure-as-code patterns that make scaling predictable and repeatable.
+This SDK implements infrastructure-as-code patterns that make scaling predictable and repeatable while providing complete control over cloud resource provisioning.

 Whether you're provisioning storage buckets, deploying containerized applications to Spaces, or managing multi-user workspaces, the SDK abstracts complexity while maintaining full control.
 The hexagonal architecture means you can adapt the SDK to your specific infrastructure patterns without being locked into rigid workflows.